RaghavJindal13/RaghavJindal13/README.md

 A final year open-source Enthusiast at UPES, Dehradun, pursuing my bachelor's in Computer Science with a specialization in Cloud Computing.
 I am passionate about work.
 My area of interest is Full Stack Web Development(MERN), AWS, Docker, and DevOps.
 My specialties include quickly learning new programming languages, new skills, hardworking, time punctual.

-I have done an internships at Halliburton,Celebal and 9eye as a full stack developer and currently occupied as an adaptable and responsible undergraduate, seeking a full-time opportunity.
+I have done internships at Halliburton,Celebal and 9eye as a full stack developer and currently occupied as an adaptable and responsible undergraduate, seeking a full-time opportunity.

 <!-- icons  -->